 A straightforward routine that includes both high and low-impact moves is the 7-Minute Scientific Routine.
 Yes, just seven minutes and you can get in a great workout.
 Here’s how it works, perform each move for 30 seconds, as hard as you can go.

 Then rest 10 seconds between each move before starting the next.
 The exercises include:

 You can set your own timer, or follow a video (3).
 The video offers guidance for each move as well as a built-in timer, so you don’t have to worry about it.

 Here are the top choices for home gym flooring.
 We looked at some of the pros and cons for each one, so you can make the best decision for your situation.

-The Square36 Mat is an 8 x 6-foot exercise mat made of durable rubber.
+The Square36 Mat is an 8 x 6-foot rubber mat.
 It is a portable option for exercising you can roll up and store out of sight when it isn’t in use.

-It is a versatile you can use for any exercise routine including weightlifting, cardio routines like P90X or Insanity, Zumba, or underneath a punching bag.
+It is versatile rubber mat that you can use for any exercise routine including weightlifting, cardio routines like P90X or Insanity, Zumba, or underneath a punching bag.

 - Four times bigger than a regular exercise mat

 - Easy storage